Clinical-Genomics/cg_lims/README.md

     process_udfs: Optional[dict]
 ```

->**NOTE** Not all process and artifact udfs from a lims process are being stoired in the arnold step, only the once that are important for cg outside the lims system - eg. for trending, trouble shooting, report generation etc.

 ### Arnold Step Models in cg_lims

 So the step model above is general for all steps and each step-type inherits from the general step model, but has some extra constraints to it - making it step-type specific.